Undergraduate Academic Resources

 Pass/Fail

 Starting sophomore year, students can designate one free elective course per semester as pass/fail.
 Pass/fail courses count toward your graduation requirements, but they cannot be used to fulfill core, major, minor, or certificate requirements; they must be a free elective.
 Note that unlike a letter-grade course, you need a “C” or better to pass a pass/fail course.
 Whether you pass or fail one of these courses, the “grade” will not affect your GPA — but a fail has the same consequences as failing a letter-grade course.
-Pass/fail requests must be made during add/drop using MyAccess.
+Pass/fail requests must be made during add/drop using GU Experience (prev.
+MyAccess).

 Transcripts